 Toyota Industries convenes monthly meetings of the Board of Directors to resolve important management matters and monitor the execution of duties by directors.
 We also appoint outside directors who are knowledgeable about our business operations.
 They attend meetings of the Board of Directors and give opinions and ask questions as deemed necessary.
-Through this supervisory function of outside directors, we ensure the legality and validity of the Board’s decisions as well as directors' execution of duties from an objective perspective.
-The Management Committee, which is composed of directors above the executive vice president level as well as relevant directors, managing officers and audit & supervisory board members, deliberates on a variety of issues concerning important management matters such as corporate vision, management policies, medium-term business strategies and major investments.
+Through this supervisory function of outside directors, we ensure the legality and validity of the Board's decisions as well as directors' execution of duties from an objective perspective.
+The Management Committee, which is composed of directors above the executive vice president level as well as relevant directors, managing officers and audit & supervisory board members, deliberates on a variety of issues concerning important management matters such as our corporate vision, management policies, medium-term business strategies and major investments.

 Toyota Industries has a divisional organization system, with significant authority delegated to each business division.
 For especially crucial matters, however, we have established the Business Operation Committee to enable the president to meet with the heads of each business division regularly to monitor and follow the status of their business execution.
 At meetings of the Management Council, directors, managing officers and audit & supervisory board members convene to report and confirm the monthly status of business operations and share overall deliberations at Board of Directors meetings and other management-related information.